naomijub/describer/README.md

 ## Limitations:
 - TupleStructs are not yet supported.
-- Structed Enum Variants are not yet supported.
+- Structured Enum Variants are not yet supported.
 - Tuple Enum Variants are not yet supported.
 - Non derivable types are not supported.